 With summer polo season well underway, our Sundays are way more fun than they used to be.
-Who attended #SundayFunDay “Opening Day” at their polo club?
-We sure did!
-We’re here to heavily promote your attendance at these ultra suave horse games, not only because they involve drinking vino all afternoon (this is true) but also because they are high fashion social events that attract the most stylish ladies and gents in town.
-Sounds like a blast, right?
-Totally is!
+Wondering what to wear to a polo match?
+Easy girl, We’ll get there!
+Did you attend #SundayFunDay “Opening Day” at your polo club?
+Well, we’re here to heavily promote your attendance at these ultra suave horse games, not only because they involve drinking vino all afternoon (this is true) but also because they are high fashion social events that attract the most stylish ladies and gents in town.

 Now down to the nit and grit of it…what to wear to a polo match?
 (By the way, this isn’t the races…significant difference!)
 We recommend pretty sun dresses in floral prints or clean white, long silk maxi dresses, dresses or skirts with short-front long-back hems, vibrant or pastel hues, wide brim hats – not the ones that Kate Middleton wears to events in England, but rather the kind that Beyonce sports in St. Barts – and of course, statement sunglasses that turn heads.